 To address the first issue, it may take some time and research to develop or use an acceptable framework for valuing and capitalizing intangible assets that are similar to yours.
 Different industries will do this in different ways, and most industries have analysts and experts that you may need to track down in order to help you out.

 Addressing the second issue is not magic, though it may be more labor intensive that you’d care for without the right tools.
 You could simply keep a detailed spreadsheet which regularly tracks engineering activities, though without being diligent about this or asking engineers to time-log themselves (I wouldn’t suggest that), manually creating an auditable report is a headache at best.
-With an Engineering management platform (EMP) like Jellyfish, that manual process becomes automatic by measuring the amount of time engineers spend on specific tasks and projects based on signal from the systems they use.
+With an Engineering Management Platform (EMP) like Jellyfish, that manual process becomes automatic by measuring the amount of time engineers spend on specific tasks and projects based on signals from the systems they use.
 EMPs should be able to provide an auditable measurement of the amount of engineering effort spent on capitalizable projects.